Celebration tonight with a dinner at Harris Ranch and reminiscing about our amazing summer.

 STARTING BACK

 The Taylors are still recovering, we still can’t get together for meals.
-I’m missing Bella and Gianni cause I can only see them in the distance, no more kissy face for a while.
-It’s been five days without them but it seems longer.
+I’m missing Bella and Gianni because I can only see them in the distance, no more kissy face for a while.
+It’s been five days without them, but it seems longer.
 We are going up to Chicken, Alaska tomorrow with them in separate cars.

 Our itinerary has changed a bit, we heard so many horror stories about the drive to the top of the world and Dawson City from campers we have met.
 We will skip that destination and follow a different route home than originally planned.